 I told a friend about Flow operating system that can be run from USB Drive.
-He was quite excited with that, and wanted to try out on his laptop.
-However, he found that BIOS of his laptop does not provides support for booting from USB Drive.
+He was quite excited about that, and wanted to try it out on his laptop.
+However, he found that the BIOS of his laptop does not provide support for booting from USB Drive.

 Plop Boot Manager is quite easy to use.
-You can install it in your hard drive, or burn on a CD/DVD, or write image to a USB Stick ( you should not use USB drive for Plot Boot Manager if your computer does not supports booting from USB).
+You can install it in your hard drive, or burn on a CD/DVD, or write image to a USB Stick (you should not use USB drive for Plot Boot Manager if your computer does not support booting from USB).

 After that, you will boot into Plop Boot Manager from that device (CD/DVD, or hard drive).
 Once booted, Plop Boot Manager will present you with its own menu where you can select the device that you want to boot from.

-So, even if your computer does not lets you boot from USB drive, Plop Boot Manager will let you do that.
+So, even if your computer does not let you boot from USB drive, Plop Boot Manager will let you do that.

 Plop Boot Manager is a very easy to use, simple, and useful program.
 It has many other features as well: